railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. index::
    single:  administrator

-Once you are displaying the main menu you are able to see the following screen items, as shown in screenshot :ref:`fig-oech2-main`:
+Once you are displaying the main menu, you are able to see the following screen items, as shown in screenshot :ref:`fig-oech2-main`:

 * the name of the database you are logged into and, just below it, the current user name,